 Immigration Judicial Review Proceedings

-We can apply for a Judicial Review to seek:
+We can apply for a JR to seek:

 Ø a mandatory order (i.e. an order requiring the Secretary of State to do something such as process a pending/outstanding application).